VIsualGovernmentInc/Visual-Budget-Generic-Theme/README.md

 It's generally desirable to make the Visual Budget web site consistent in appearance and style with the municipality's own web site - banner, logo, backgrounds, fonts, etc. The VB Generic theme and the Genesis framework can often be branded to match "traditional" site layouts (banner, sidebars, body, foooter) without modifing the theme templates.

-## Customizer
+## WordPress Customizer

-The WordPress Customizer can be used to easily set various options for the theme, and offers Additional CSS entries to override many theme defaults.
+The WordPress Customizer can be used to easily change the appearance of the site, and offers Additional CSS entries to override many theme defaults.
+Changes made in the Customizer are shown in the preview frame immediately, but are not permanent until published.

 More about the Customizer here:https://en.support.wordpress.com/customizer/.

 ### Typography